Skip to main content

 For College-University Classrooms:

-The League of Women Voters of Greater Pittsburgh's "Youth as Advocatesslide deck is designed to provide an understanding of advocacy in general and to give youth the tools they need to advocate for their own issues.
+The League of Women Voters of Greater Pittsburgh's "Youth as Citizen Activistsslide deck is designed to provide an understanding of advocacy in general and to give youth the tools they need to advocate for their own issues.
 The League of Women Voters provides a model of "citizen activists" who work at a grassroots level to advance the voting rights of all eligible citizens and for other LWV positions.

-The "Youth as Advocates" Tool Kit provides step-by-step "how to's" for emailing or writing letters to legislators, organizing Postcard Campaigns, and reaching out to legislators for in-person or virtual visits.
+The "Youth as Citizen Advocates" Tool Kit provides step-by-step "how to's" for emailing or writing letters to legislators, organizing Postcard Campaigns, and reaching out to legislators for in-person or virtual visits.

 Find DIGITAL CIVIC EDUCATION RESOURCES for STUDENTS, TEACHERS